Axia-Tech/AXIA-wiki/docs/learn/learn-staking.md

 AXIA started with 20 open validator positions and has increased gradually to 297.
 The top bound on the number of validators has not been determined yet, but should only be limited by the bandwidth strain of the network due to peer-to-peer message passing.
 The estimate of the number of validators that AXIA will have at maturity is around 1000.
-AXIALunar, AXIA's canary network, currently has 900 validator slots in the active set.

 ## Motion #103: New Minimum Nomination Bond